Defective Accelerators in Chevy Malibu May Put Alabama Drivers at Risk

 Despite its knowledge, GM has failed to recall the inherently dangerous electronic throttle control and/or accelerator pedal position sensors or reimburse vehicle owners for the inevitable failure of this critical part.”

-The lawsuit goes on to say that GM has still not issued a recall, offered to replace the defective parts, nor offered to reimburse people who have already had the defective parts replaced.
-Furthermore, it cites the National Highway and Traffic Safety Administration’s data that “scores of complaints consistent with the symptoms of the Engine Power Reduced defect in Class Vehicles” were reported to GM – and still, GM failed to warn potential customers, or disclose the information.
+The lawsuit says that GM has still not issued a recall, offered to replace the defective parts, or offered to reimburse people who have already had the defective parts replaced.
+Furthermore, it cites the National Highway and Traffic Safety Administration’s data that “scores of complaints consistent with the symptoms of the Engine Power Reduced defect in Class Vehicles” were reported to GM – and still, GM failed to warn potential customers or disclose the information.

-If you own or lease a 2016-2018 Chevy Malibu, and has experienced an abrupt loss of power, and/or replaced a defective throttle/sensor system in your car, then you could be eligible to join the class action.
+If you own or lease a 2016-2018 Chevy Malibu and have experienced an abrupt loss of power and/or replaced a defective throttle/sensor system in your car, you could be eligible to join the class action.

 But should you?

-Class actions can take longer to settle, the amount of money you are entitled to receive may be less than you expect.
-However, in general, class actions are fairly easy to join, and you won’t have to pay anything to join one.
-As the class has just been filed, there is still time to join.
+Class actions can take longer to settle, and the amount you are entitled to receive may be less than you expect.
+However, class actions are generally reasonably easy to join, and you won’t have to pay anything.
+As the class has just been filled, there is still time to join.
 Class actions often have better odds at success, too.

 If you decide not to join a class, you can file a product liability lawsuit against GM.
-This might be the better option for you if the sudden deceleration of your Chevy Malibu lead to a car accident in which you sustained injuries.
-This is because in a class action, every member alleges the same thing.
+This might be the better option for you if the sudden deceleration of your Chevy Malibu leads to a car accident in which you sustain injuries.
+This is because every member alleges the same thing in a class action.
 As such, you cannot collect damages for any personal injury or trauma.

 But in a product liability lawsuit, you can.
-If a defective Chevy Malibu part caused you harm, you can make a claim for:
+If a defective Chevy Malibu part caused you harm, you could make a claim for: